Blue and White Pumpkins Inspired by Wedgwood Jasperware

 I can’t stop staring at these stinking cute pumpkins!

-Blue and white decorated pumpkins in the style of Wedgwood Jasperware
+Blue and white decorated pumpkins in the style of wedgwood jasperware

 I think they fit right in with the blues in my new office!
 It’s not the same blue, but it works.
 The office is ready for autumn – no orange required!

-Wedgwood Jasperware inspired pumpkins
+Wedgwood jasperware inspired pumpkins

 What do you think?
 Are they a good imitation?
 Are you a Wedgwood fan?
 I would love to hear from you!